ssesselmann/impulse/README.md

 52) Added option to stop after n seconds
 53) Added tab4 with 3D Histogram
 54) Minor changes to layout + remove one dependancy
+55) Fixed Start and Stop buttons using threading to interrupt loop

 Things to do